genebean/PiWeatherRock/README.md

 ## Introduction

 PiWeatherRock is an internet-connected weather station.
-Its purpose is to display local weather condtions.
+Its purpose is to display local weather conditions.
 It was created with the goal of having a simple way to check the weather before taking our dogs out for a walk.
 The end result is a modern version of a weather rock.

 Right now all data is pulled from Dark Sky.
-A future interation will also incorporate data from sensors connected to a battery powered Arduino.
+A future iteration will also incorporate data from sensors connected to a battery powered Arduino.

-_Note:_ A previous version pulled data from Weather Underground.
-IBM bought Weather Undergrund and decided they were too cool to continue to let developers use their api at all for free.
-To quote their site as of
-2018-09-03:

->To improve our services and enhance our relationship with our users, we will no longer provide free weather API keys as part of our program.

-I cannot wrap my head around how this is supposed to "enhance our relationship with our users."

 ## Usage

-The first thing you need to do to run this applicaiton is go to https://darksky.net/dev and get an API key.
+The first thing you need to do to run this application is go to https://darksky.net/dev and get an API key.
 You can make up to 1,000 API calls per day without paying or even providing payment info.
 After getting a key, copy `config.py.sample` to `config.py` and fill in values for your setup.
 In